Consistent emissions data for direct use of sold products

 Methodology

-All emission factors and global warming potentials will come from reputable sources.
+All emission factors and global warming potentials come from reputable sources.
 Emission methodologies adhere to the strictest standards for GHG accounting, life-cycle analysis, and energy-use calculation.

 When direct industry and brand-specific assumptions are unavailable, they are researched according to a hierarchy of primary, secondary, and other sources to ensure the best available data is used.